efrecon/devenv-code-tunnel/README.md

 + `--privileged` is necessary so the environment will be able to easily run Docker in Docker.
-+ The hostname inside the container will be overridden with the name of the tunnel.
++ When running with `--privileged`, the hostname inside the container can be overridden with the name of the tunnel.
 This is to ensure that you will be able to reuse device authentication each time.
 Use the `-f` option to force re-authorization of the device.
++ When not using `--privileged`, you can use the `--hostname` command-line option when creating the container with `docker run`.

 ### Quick Options run-down